Our security strategy involves the following components

 We have power back-up, temperature control systems and fire-prevention systems as physical measures to ensure business continuity.
 These measures help us achieve resilience.
 In addition to the redundancy of data, we have a business continuity plan for our major operations such as support and infrastructure management.

 We have a dedicated incident management team.
 We notify you of the incidents in our environment that apply to you, along with suitable actions that you may need to take.
 We track and close the incidents with appropriate corrective actions.
-Whenever applicable, we will provide you with necessary evidences regarding incidents that apply to you.
+Whenever applicable, we will identify, collect, acquire and provide you with necessary evidence the form of application and audit logs regarding incidents that apply to you.
 Furthermore, we implement controls to prevent recurrence of similar situations.

 We respond to the security or privacy incidents you report to us through firstname.lastname@example.org, with high priority.
 For general incidents, we will notify users through our blogs, forums, and social media.
 For incidents specific to an individual user or an organization, we will notify the concerned party through email (using their primary email address of the Organisation administrator registered with us).